-Frequently Asked Questions about PR for foreign spouses
+Frequently Asked Questions about Permanent Residence for foreign spouses

-- 'What are the advantages of Permit Masuk (PR)?'
+- 'What are the advantages of PR?'
 Some of the benefits include:

 - Residency: Stay in Malaysia indefinitely.